belle2/externals/README.md

 Belle II Externals
 ==================

-This repository contains the external software needed to compile the
+This repository contains the external software needed to compile the Belle II software.

 To compile them just source `setup_belle2` from the [tools](https://stash.desy.de/projects/B2/repos/tools/), go into the externals